kyleshu/dRAID/dRAID/README.md

 ## Prerequisite

-You must complete all the CloudLab setup steps under `setup` before you proceed further.
+You must complete all the CloudLab setup steps under `setup/` before you proceed further.

 ## Compile